 The Office of the Public Defender retains private attorneys to handle cases when a conflict of interest arises.
-These attorneys are selected by the local District Public Defenders.
+These attorneys are selected by the local District and Division Public Defenders.
 The Office of the Public Defender utilizes Panel Attorneys who are experienced trial attorneys who can represent persons in cases independently.

-When a conflict arises the District Public Defender (DPD) selects an attorney from the Panel list and refers the case to that attorney.
+When a conflict arises the District Public Defender (DPD) or Division Chief (DC) selects an attorney from the Panel list and refers the case to that attorney.
 The Panel Attorney may accept or reject the case.
 Once a Panel Attorney accepts a case, the case file along with the necessary paperwork will be forwarded to the attorney.
 The client is contacted and a meeting between the Panel Attorney and the client is arranged.